akashbkochure/akashbkochure/README.md

 - 🔭 I’m currently working on Basic Level AWS & DevOps Projects.
+-
 - 🌱 I’m currently learning AWS Cloud with DevOps Skills.
+-
 - 👯 I’m looking to collaborate on YouTube.
+-
-- 🤔 I’m looking for help for Seeking Job opportunity as a Fresher AWS Engineer Role or DevOps Engineer Role.
+- 🤔 I’m looking help for Seeking Job opportunity as a Fresher AWS Engineer Role or DevOps Engineer Role.
+-
 - 💬 Ask me about Flutter or AWS & DevOps Projects related Stuff if you came across, Which I had Worked on.
+-
 - 📫 How to reach me: http://www.linkedin.com/in/akash-kochure-429007218
+-
 - 😄 Pronouns: He/His
+-
 - ⚡ Fun fact: I'm 28yr's old but everybody thinks that I am just 24or25.😅
 <hr>